 I made a parking lot with ten spaces.
 In each space, I put a set of stars.
 Then I put numbered stickers on toy vehicles and had my Two match the vehicles to their matching parking spot.
 (By the way, subitizing is just a fancy way of saying “look at a group of objects and know how many there are without counting each individual item.”)
 He did great up until number 5.
 Since the groups were getting too big for him to count accurately, my Four took over.

-If you’d like a copy of our parking lot, you can get it here: Parking Lot #1-10 (with stars)
+If you’d like a copy of our parking lot, you can get it in the download at the bottom of the post.

 5 – Patterns – Car Patterns